davidhudman/TrackPracticeArduinoLEDPacing/README.md

 # Track Practice LED Pacing #

 This system is used for pacing track athletes.
-See our track workout functionality below:
+See our track workout functionality in the video below:

 [![](https://img.youtube.com/vi/brJRkPgrA1k/0.jpg)](https://www.youtube.com/watch?v=brJRkPgrA1k)

-Some of our basic features [here](https://www.youtube.com/watch?v=GPfT1HgIodE) as well.
+Some of our basic features are in [this video](https://www.youtube.com/watch?v=GPfT1HgIodE) as well.

 This project provides a way for lights to pace runners as they go around a running track.
 It allows for users to send inputs (paces - like a 3:59 mile) to the lights through their smartphones.